Sianaisp/YogaAgent/README.md

 **🧘✨ Yoga GPT – Agent Chatbot**

 Yoga GPT is a Streamlit-based chatbot that helps users explore yoga poses, sequences, and anatomy.
-It uses LangChain agents with function calling and displays pose images and yoga sequences.
+It uses LangGraph/LangChain agents with function calling and displays pose images and yoga sequences.

 **🌟 Features:**